PyPSA/PyPSA/doc/limitations.rst

 - **Hydro-electric power plants:**
   The database of hydro-electric power plants does not include plant-specific energy storage information, so that blanket values based on country storage totals have been used.
-Inflow time series are based on country-wide approxima- tions, ignoring local topography and basin drainage; in principle a full hydro- logical model should be used.
+Inflow time series are based on country-wide approximations, ignoring local topography and basin drainage; in principle a full hydrological model should be used.

 - **International interactions:**
-  Border connections and power flows to Russia, Belarus, Ukraine, Turkey and Morocco have not been taken into account; is- lands which are not connected to the main European system, such as Malta, Crete and Cyprus, are also excluded from the model.
+  Border connections and power flows to Russia, Belarus, Ukraine, Turkey and Morocco have not been taken into account;
+  islands which are not connected to the main European system, such as Malta, Crete and Cyprus, are also excluded from the model.